dancodery/sudoku-solver/README.md

 The elimination function looks for single digits which are contained in its peers as a possibility.
 A peer are neighbors in any unit.

+So if you have one row and in that row there is a cell with a single digit, you know that this digit can be deleted from the possibility list of all other cells.

+### Naked Twins

 The udacity course is based on http://norvig.com/sudoku.html